 Contemplative: Autobiography of the Early Years

 Now available in paper-back on Amazon, published by Contemplative Christians.
+Also available as a Kindle book.

 An excerpt from the introduction to the book: